titumozammel/3c-strategic-approach/README.md

 > **CONTEXT → QUESTION → INSIGHT → ATTENTION → CONDITION CHANGE → CAPACITY EFFECT → EFFECTIVE APPLICATION → EXECUTION → SUSTAINED EXECUTION CAPACITY → SUSTAINABLE BUSINESS VALUE**

+Within HEE, Sustainable Execution Capacity means:

+> **The organization's continuing ability and readiness to execute effectively over time without consuming the capacity required for future execution.**

 Therefore:

 > **3C creates possibility before it creates performance.**

 ---

-# 20. CORE PRINCIPLES
+# 21. CORE PRINCIPLES

 ### 1. Context Before Intervention

 Understand the context before selecting an intervention.

 ### 2. Question Before Optimization

 Ask the right question before optimizing the activity.

 ### 3. Source Before Symptom

 Examine what repeatedly creates the condition.

 ### 4. Dependency Before Escalation

 Understand why action depends on another party or condition.

 ### 5. Constraint Before Blame

 Examine what restricts action before attributing failure to individuals.

 ### 6. Insight Before Action

 Generate sufficient understanding before acting.

 ### 7. Change Conditions, Not Just Consequences

 Where appropriate, address the conditions sustaining the outcome.

 ### 8. Necessary Conditions Must Remain

 Do not remove a necessary control, dependency, or constraint merely because it creates friction.

 ### 9. Capacity Effect Must Be Examined

 Understand how the condition affects organizational capacity.

 ### 10. Prevent Recurrence

 Where appropriate, seek conditions that reduce repeated emergence of the same problem.

 ---

-# 21. WHAT 3C DOES NOT ASSUME
+# 22. WHAT 3C DOES NOT ASSUME

 3C does not assume that: